Diploma in Fundraising Management

 You will need to complete a series of four work based and case study assignments including a pitch presentation.
 All students will have access to pre-arranged study groups, hosted by the Cii Academy.
 A mentoring system will be in place, with course tutors and industry experts, to assist you with assignments throughout the duration of the course.

 The course is taught via face to face courses (7 full days) in Dublin.
 The course units will be delivered over a five month period starting at the end of January 2019.

 Day 7: 24th June 2019

 You are expected to attend every session and actively engage with your class and tutor.
 If you fail to attend and/or engage you will disrupt your own learning experience and the shared learning experience of your group.

 You are also expected to study in your own time and try to attend the facilitated study groups.
 On average the length of time needed to complete the Diploma in Fundraising Management is approximately six months.
 You are expected to commit approximately 6-8 hours a week until the completion of the programme.
 This amounts to approximately 300 hours of individual study.

 To ensure you are not placed at a disadvantage when studying for the Diploma you should have a good command of written and spoken English to complete assignments to the required standard.

-The 2019 Student Course Handbook will be updated with all of Dr Adrian Sargeant's revised content in the coming months and will include all of the above plus information on assessments and reading materials.
-The course textbook Sargeant, A. and Jay, E. (2014) Fundraising Management: Analysis Planning and Practice (third edition), Routledge, London - will be included in your course fees.
+Dr Adrian Sargeant's 2019 Student Course Handbook includes all of the above plus information on assessments and reading materials.
+The course textbook Sargeant, A. and Jay, E. (2014) Fundraising Management: Analysis Planning and Practice (Third edition), Routledge, London - will be included in your course fees.

 Course Fees include: